 - Powerful operations to clean, organize, fix, and validate your data

 - Scripting support for the efficient and flexible manipulation of data

 - Scheduling and monitoring of data preparation flows

 - Profiles for validating your data and visualizations for gaining insight into your data

-- Automatic enforcement of data protection policies by masking sensitive and protected information
+- Automatic enforcement of policies by masking sensitive and protected information

 - Support for unstructured data